RishalAggarwal/Fake-News-Detection-/README.md

 The values were extracted and saved as pickle files as the amount of time taken to extract these values was a lot.

+## Classification

+Three linear classifiers (Logistic Regression, SVM and Naive Bayes) were used for the task and compared.
+LogR showed the best results with a Macro Average F1 score of .

+## Flowchart

+The flowchart of the model is as follows:

+## Prediction

+Prediction.py file has been created that imports all the feature classes and performs feature extraction upon user input as well as classification and reports it in the form of a simple GUI.